waynodiablo/Oystercard/yelpv1.md

 `$ rails new yelp_clone -d postgresql -T`

 * `yelp_clone` is the name of your app – Rails will create this in a new directory.
 * By default, Rails uses Test::Unit for testing.
 The `-T` switch turns off the built-in Rails test suite, because we're going to use RSpec for this project.
 * `-d` preconfigures your app for a particular type of database.
 By default, this is SQLite – which is problematic because Heroku doesn't support it.
 In this case, we're overriding the default to use PostgreSQL.

 ##### Where'd all the files go?

 True to its 'opinionated' name, Rails is full of files and folders right from the get-go.
 Here's what some of them do:

 * `app` – **where your code goes**.
 Contains models, views and controllers.
-* `vendors` – a place for resources that you haven't written but are needed for the project, like JQuery.
+* `vendors` – a place for resources that you haven't written but are needed for the project, like jQuery.
 * `public` – public resources.
 These will remain available even if the server goes down.
 Includes all your error pages by default.
 * `log` – keeps server logs and terminal output.
-* `config` – configuration information, including `database.yml` which includes database configuration details, a routes file,
+* `config` – configuration information, including `database.yml` which includes database configuration details and a routes file.
 * `bin` – contains your specified version of Rails.

 ##### Boot the server